OpenMW/openmw/docs/source/manuals/openmw-cs/tour.rst

 However, it's an attractive item, so he will probably wear it rather than sell it.
 So set his stock level too high for him to wear them all (3 works, 2 might do).

-Another possibilty, again in Seyda Neen making it easy to access, would be for Fargoth to give it to the player in exchange for his healing ring.
+Another possibility, again in Seyda Neen making it easy to access, would be for Fargoth to give it to the player in exchange for his healing ring.

 .. figure:: https://gitlab.com/OpenMW/openmw-docs/raw/master/docs/source/manuals/openmw-cs/_static/images/chapter-1/Ring_to_Fargoth_1.png